-• Product Revenue.
+- Product Revenue.
 The substantial majority of our product revenue is derived from sales of our appliances.
-Product revenue also includes revenue derived from software licenses of Panorama and Virtual Systems Upgrades.
+Product revenue also includes revenue derived from software licenses of Panorama, Virtual Systems Upgrades, and the VM-Series.
 We recognize product revenue at the time of shipment, provided that all other revenue recognition criteria have been met.
-As a percentage of total revenue, we expect our product revenue to vary from quarter-to-quarter based on seasonal and cyclical factors.
+As a percentage of total revenue, we expect our product revenue to vary from quarter to quarter based on seasonal and cyclical factors. - Services Revenue.

-• Services Revenue.
 Services revenue is derived primarily from Threat Prevention, URL Filtering, GlobalProtect, and WildFire subscriptions and support and maintenance.
 Our subscriptions are priced as a percentage of the appliance's list price.
-Our contractual subscription and support and maintenance terms are typically one to three years.
+Our contractual subscription and support and maintenance terms are typically one to five years.
 We recognize revenue from subscriptions and support and maintenance over the contractual service period.
-As a percentage of total revenue, we expect our services revenue to remain at consistent levels or increase over the long term as we introduce new subscriptions, renew existing services contracts, and expand our end-customer base.
+As a percentage of total revenue, we expect our services revenue to vary from quarter to quarter and increase over the long term as we introduce new subscriptions, renew existing services contracts, and expand our end-customer base.